facebook/stylex/packages/cli/README.md

 #### `--modules_EXPERIMENTAL`

 A list of node modules to also compile with StyleX.
+Used to include compiling dependencies that contain `.stylex.js` files.

 alias: `-m`